 Unfortunately, McQueen and his screenwriter John Ridley have chosen to fixate more on the “horror” than anything else.
 We are barely introduced to Solomon (Chiwetel Ejiofor), a genteel, well-educated, top-hat tipping gentleman who supports his family with his skills as a carpenter and accomplished fiddle-player, before he is bamboozled by a pair of con men with a laughably simple ruse and shanghaied into slavery by the next morning (if I didn’t already know that this was a Very Serious Film, I might have begun to suspect I had been bamboozled into a sneak for the latest Hangover sequel).

-What ensues is not so much a tangible story arc as it is a two-hour aversion therapy session (how many repetitive scenes of beatings, lashings, lynchings and rape can you sit through with your eyes pinned open like Malcolm McDowell in A Clockwork Orange before you beg for mercy?
+What ensues is not so much a tangible story arc as it is a two-hour aversion therapy session (how many repetitive scenes of beatings, lashings, and lynchings can you sit through with your eyes pinned open like Malcolm McDowell in A Clockwork Orange before you beg for mercy?
 Start the timer!)
 As the years tick by, Solomon is bought and sold and loaned and traded and sold again.
-Then more beatings, lashings, lynchings and rapes…different plantations.
+Then more beatings, lashings, and lynchings…different plantations.

 In an odd bit of kismet, I recently devoted several successive evenings to watch all 9 ½ hours of Claude Lanzmann’s 1985 Holocaust documentary Shoah.
 It is, hands down, the most harrowing, emotionally shattering and profoundly moving film I have ever seen about man’s inhumanity to man.
 And guess what?
 In 9 ½ hours, you don’t see one single image or reenactment of the actual horrors.
 It is people (victims and perpetrators) simply telling their story and collectively creating an oral history.
 And I was riveted.
 To be sure, Solomon Northrup had to endure 12 years of pure hell.
 I get that.
 But I’ll bet you he also had a story to tell.
 Sadly, I get no sense of it here.